SUSTAINABILITY IN FINANCE PROJECT - 2024/5

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-- Their ability to design and execute a small piece of empirical research on a sustainable finance-related topic
+• Their ability to design and execute a small piece of research on a sustainable finance-related topic

-Critically discuss and evaluate the research findings The Summative assessment for this module consists of:
+• Critically discuss and evaluate their research findings

 Module aims